aesthetic-suite/framework/README.md

 #### Selectors

 Parent, child, and sibling selectors are purposefully not supported.
-Use unique and isolated element names and style declarations instead.
+Use unique and isolated element selectors and style declarations instead.

 ### Competitors Comparison